5 of the Most Misinterpreted Keto Diet Myths

 Hey there!
 Some links on this page are affiliate links which means that; if you choose to make a purchase, I may earn a small comission at no extra cost to you.
 I greatly appreciate your support!

 The keto diet has been gaining popularity over the past few years.
 But with that popularity comes a lot of misinformation about what it is and why you would want to do it.
 People who have never tried the keto diet might think they know everything there is to know—but they probably don’t!
-That’s where we come in: we’re here to tell you the truth about this way of eating, which means keeping an eye out for any myths that may be floating around out there.

 Myth 1: keto diet is bad for you

-Myth 2: keto diet is expensive because you have to buy organic.
+Myth 2: keto diet is expensive because you have to buy organic

 The second biggest keto myth is that it’s an expensive way to eat because you have to opt for organic.
-The truth is, if you choose the right foods, you can eat healthy and keto on a budget!
-Many of us have been conditioned to believe that healthy food is more expensive than junk food but this isn’t true.
+However, the truth is, if you choose the right foods, you can eat healthy and keto on a budget!

-On the keto diet, your fat intake will be much higher than usual so a lot of people think they need to buy lots of meat and dairy products which are very expensive.
-However, there are many affordable ways to get enough fats in your diet:
+Many of us have been conditioned to believe that healthy food is more expensive than junk food, but this isn’t true.
+On the keto diet, your fat intake will be much higher than usual, so a lot of people think they need to buy lots of meat and dairy products which are very expensive.

 Myth 3: I won’t be able to eat anything I like anymore

-This is a common misconception that most people have when they start the keto diet, but it’s far from true!
-There are plenty of keto diet foods to choose from and you can still have your favorite foods, just in smaller portions.
-Keto diet staples include cheese, eggs, meat, and butter.
-Other great choices for keto meals include low carb vegetables and fruit (like avocado or berries).
+Other great choices for keto meals include low-carb vegetables and fruit (like avocado or berries).
 You can also add healthy fats like coconut oil or avocado oil in your cooking as well as dressings made with extra virgin olive oil instead of vegetable oils found in store-bought dressings.

 Myth 4: the keto diet is too restrictive